Announcing Social Comments for Ghost

 A social comments system for Ghost blogs.
 Contribute to mathowie/social-comments-ghost development by creating an account on GitHub.

-Feel free to download it, give it a try on your own ghost blog, and let me know if it worked (or fork it for your own theme or to add new features).
+Feel free to download it, give it a try on your own ghost blog, and let me know if it worked (or fork it for your own theme and add new features).

 — Further Reading —